 The four parts are as follows

 Service Availability Charge of $30 ($33 for seasonal accounts)

 Provides revenue to cover costs such as maintaining right of way, and any other expenses not directly related to the delivery of electricity.

 On-Peak Demand Charge at $6.36/kW

-The On-Peak kW Demand value will be the largest monthly one-hour average demand between the hours 6 AM – 9 AM and 4 PM – 7 PM.
+The On-Peak kW Demand value will be the largest monthly one-hour demand between the hours 6 AM – 9 AM and 4 PM – 7 PM.
+This means we will take the highest one-hour demand for all those hours in the month.
 Approximately forty percent of Sac Osage Electric’s power costs is in demand charges.
 Reducing this demand charge by utilizing appliances such as a washer, dryer, and oven (and raising the air conditioner thermostat within those afternoon hours) outside of the hours shown above will lower our costs and we will pass those savings on to you.

 Off-Peak Demand Charge at $1.50/kW

 The Off-Peak kW Demand value will be the largest monthly one-hour demand between the hours 9 AM – 4 PM and 7 PM – 6 AM.
 This value multiplied by the off-peak demand charge provides revenue to cover our “fixed costs” such as poles, wires, and other equipment necessary to provide electrical service.

 This new design replaces the current declining block rate that has been in place for many years and encourages and promotes conservation by rewarding members that utilize electricity more efficiently with lower monthly costs.
 Most importantly it contributes to the goal of “Fairness down the lines” where everyone pays their fair share.